Skip to content

 • An exact replica of the exam-board requirements for your course.

-• Based on the data trends that you can access here.
+• Based on the data trends.

 • Completely unseen questions and mark schemes.

 The National Mock Exam will give you a true flavour of your exams.
-We anticipate that well over 50% of all the students sitting PE exams in 2023 will use the mock exams, so make sure you are one of them.
+We anticipate that well over 50% of all the students sitting PE exams in 2026 will use the mock exams, so make sure you are one of them.
 Otherwise, you may be disadvantaged compared to others.

 Furthermore, if you complete the National Mock Exam under assessment conditions, you can use it to achieve a diagnostic on your performance.
 The idea of the diagnostic is to give you specific foci for both content and skills.
-Take a look at the example below:

 I will include below an example of a model answer from 2022.
-This is just for guidance and to give you an insight into what to expect in April 2023.
+This is just for guidance and to give you an insight into what to expect in May:

 2023-02-22-12-28-56Example from my model answers AQA A-level PE Paper 1 2022.